 Imagine, upon entering the job market, you land a position in the energy industry.
 You are thrilled that you’ve started a career helping produce a commodity that never fades amidst the economy’s ups and downs.
 Great job security, right?
 Well, if you’re one of the thousands who worked at the San Onofre Nuclear Generating Station (SONGS) that closed in 2013, it wasn’t the dream you thought it was.
 Layoffs began even before the announcement of the SONGS closure, and, having once employed over 2,200 workers, the station has dropped off to less than 600, with the remaining, lucky few kept for the decommissioning.
 Even for those, however, concerns over further layoffs continue to loom.

-The financial toll of these layoffs present difficulties with home ownership in San Clemente, given that much of Orange County plays host to some of the country’s wealthiest citizens.
+The financial toll of these layoffs presents difficulties with home ownership in San Clemente, given that much of Orange County plays host to some of the country’s wealthiest citizens.
 Situated at the southern edge, San Clemente is no exception.
 With the cost of living at 44.9% over the national average, it’s no cheap place to call home.
 If you are finding yourself struggling after a layoff from the SONGS, a fast home sale may be the smart next step to get back on your feet in a new and more affordable location.

 Greener Pastures Outside of San Clemente